 Bahraini and U.S. officials assert that Iran provides weapons, explosives, and weapons-making equipment efforts to violent underground factions in Bahrain.
-In late 2016, Bahraini authorities uncovered a large warehouse containing equipment, apparently supplied by Iran that is tailored for constructing "explosively-forced projectiles" (EFPs) such as those Iran-backed Shiite militias used against U.S. armor in Iraq during 2004-2011.
+In 2016, Bahraini authorities uncovered a large warehouse containing equipment, apparently supplied by Iran that is tailored for constructing "explosively forced projectiles" (EFPs) such as those Iran-backed Shia militias used against U.S. armor in Iraq during 2004-2011.
 No EFPs have actually been used in Bahrain, to date.
 On January 1, 2017, 10 detainees who had been convicted of militant activities such as those discussed above broke out of Bahrain's Jaw prison with the help of attackers outside the jail.
 In March 2017, security forces arrested a group of persons that authorities claimed were plotting to assassinate senior government officials, asserting that the cell received military training by IRGC-QF.
-Six Bahraini Shiites were sentenced to death for this alleged plot on December 25, 2017.
-In late October 2017, 29 Bahrainis were convicted for having links to Iran and conducting espionage in Bahrain.
+Six Bahraini Shias were sentenced to death for this alleged plot on December 25, 2017.
+In October 2017, 29 Bahrainis were convicted for having links to Iran and conducting espionage in Bahrain.

-On March 17, 2017, the State Department named two members of a Bahrain militant group, the Al Ashtar Brigades, as Specially Designated Global Terrorists (SDGTs), asserting the group is funded and supported by Iran.60 In July 2018, the State Department named the Al Ashtar Brigades as a Foreign Terrorist Organization (FTO).
-The State Department report on international terrorism for 2016, released in July 2017, stated that
+On March 17, 2017, the State Department named two members of a Bahrain militant group, the Al Ashtar Brigades, as Specially Designated Global Terrorists (SDGTs), asserting the group is funded and supported by Iran.62 In July 2018, the State Department named the Al Ashtar Brigades as a Foreign Terrorist Organization (FTO), based on State Department assertions that